At a glance

 Reflect on your actions.
 You might unknowingly be doing things that increase your child’s anxiety.
 If you find yourself telling your child to hurry up, recognize that feeling rushed may make your child feel anxious.

 Be aware of your own processing speed.
 It can be a big challenge when a parent or caregiver’s processing speed is fast while the child’s is slow.
-It’s important to recognize and respect the fact that there’s no right or wrong speed—just differences in how you each operate.
+It’s important to recognize and respect the fact that there’s no right or wrong speed — just differences in how each of you operate.

 Acknowledge the impact on the family.
 Your child’s slow processing speed can affect the whole family.
 If your child is always the last one to finish dinner or the last one out the door, family members may get frustrated or impatient.
 Talking openly about why that happens can help everyone feel less resentful.
 It also encourages the family to support and help your child.